Nature on our Doorstep - New, The Down the Lane Wildlife Diary

 Every day 'think fox' and fence your chickens well

 You walk up the garden.
 There's an unusual quietness and stillness as you approach the chicken shed.
 You don't see the normal site of chickens standing outside the gate waiting for their breakfast.

 The closer you get, the more obvious it becomes, feathers forming a trail into the overgrowth and surrounding hedge.
 You open the door and the draught lift's feathers into the air like the after effects of a cushion fight of old.

 One or two, or three, or four chickens sit nervously on their perches making a nervous whimper of a sound.

 The eye's roll downward and you see carcases everywhere, no blood, just fully bodied birds left as they were killed.

 Then you head count, maybe six carcases but only two missing, usually then noticing the one's who had their own little personality which you got to like so much.
 You look around to find out where they got in.
 Sometimes a tiny gap, sometimes you're left with no idea atall.

 Finally, the guilt hits you.
-You built it, you brought them, you protected them.
+You built it, you brought them, you protected them, they were your responsibility.

 Make the entrance to a shed with sharp zig zags which only a chicken can manouver around.
 Bare in mind the length of a fox and fix angles of 180 degrees that a fox can't contort his body to.